Tayyibm21/read-me-generator-node.js/generatedReadme.md

    To use the application run the following script:

    ```
-   by using npm and inquirer to navigate through the application
+   you need to use npm and inquirer to navigate through the application
    ```
  ## Test
    <a id="test"></a>